readable111/Crop-Hero/MPM/mpm.md

 ### To-Do Page <a name="todo_page"></a>
 #### Background <a name="todo_background"></a>
 *Author: McKenna*

+The purpose of the To-Do page is for the user to keep track of tasks that need to be accomplished around their farming/planting environment.
+The user is able to assign things such as farmer, task type, crop type, icons, and more to the task entry for easy tracking and filtering.

+#### General Trouble Shooting <a name="todo_troubleshooting"></a>
+*Author: McKenna*

+To make sure an entry is selcted for editing, exporting, marking complete, or deleting, a long press and hold is required for the system to capture the entry as slected.
+If the user recieves an error that no entry is selected, the user should acknowledge the confirmation and long press the entry once again.

 ### Profile Page <a name="profile_page"></a>
 #### Base Page <a name="base_profile"></a>